stacks-network/stacks-core/api/api_v1.md

 Takes in a passname to be registered along with the address that will own the passname.
 Optionally, takes in the passcard data that should be associated with the passname being registered.
 Returns a status object that shows if the request was successfully received.
 It takes on the order of hours to actually complete the registration.

 #### parameters[]:
+{"name": "passname", "description": "The passname (passcard username) that is to be registered."}
-{"name": "transfer_address", "description": "The namecoin address that the passcard will be transferred to once it has been registered."}
+{"name": "recipient_address", "description": "The namecoin address that the passcard will be transferred to once it has been registered."}
 {"name": "passcard", "description": "The data to be associated with the passcard.", "optional": true}

 #### response_description: